Get competitive quotes from top companies.See Your Rates

 Marital status is a contributing factor to what you pay for life insurance.
 Why?
 Married people usually live longer than single ones (as long as they’re similarly healthy—or unhealthy).

 Of the New Hampshire residents that used QuoteWizard last year, 67 percent were single.
 So finding affordable rates there can be quite the task.

 We think that being single shouldn’t cost you.
 Use our form to shop around and compare quotes from multiple insurance companies in your area.
 Your bank account will thank us.

 Below are the major factors that contribute to life insurance rates.

 Life expectancy at birth in New Hampshire is 80.3 years, the one of the highest of any state.
 The life expectancy at birth for the US overall is 78.9 years.
-So, if you purchased a 30-year term life policy in New Hampshire at age 53, you would be more likely than not to pass away before 83 years of age, the end of the term.
+What if you purchased a 30-year term life policy in New Hampshire at age 53?
+You'd be more likely than not to pass away before 83 years of age, the end of the term.

-On the other hand, if you were 32 years old and purchased a 30-year term life policy, you would be well under New Hampshire’s life expectancy of 80.3 years old when the policy term ended.
+What if you were 32 years old and purchased a 30-year term life policy?
+You'd be well under New Hampshire’s life expectancy of 80.3 years old when the policy term ended.
 You’d be a much lower risk to insure and would therefore pay much lower rates than the person in the former example.

 Firearm Deaths - Places that have higher rates of accidental or premature death generally have higher rates.
 A significant part of these untimely deaths comes from firearm injuries, which account for about 33,000 deaths in the US every year.
 In New Hampshire, the death rate from injury due to firearms is 6.4 per 100,000 deaths, the #7 lowest rate in the country.
 Nationwide, the average firearm death rate is 10.4 per 100,000.